bloominstituteoftechnology/node-db1-project/queries.md

 ## find all customers that live in London.
 Returns 6 records.

-SELECT * FROM Customers WHERE city = 'London';
+SELECT * FROM Customers WHERE city = 'London'; // tested and returns 6 customers that live in London

 ## find all customers with postal code 1010.
 Returns 3 customers.

-SELECT * FROM Customers WHERE PostalCode = '1010';
+SELECT * FROM Customers WHERE PostalCode = '1010';  // tested and returns 3 customers

  ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.

- SELECT Phone FROM Suppliers WHERE SupplierID = 11;
+ SELECT Phone FROM Suppliers WHERE SupplierID = 11; // tested and returns correct number (010) 9984510

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.